ofek/asciinema.github.io/docs/manual/server/self-hosting/configuration.md

 user account for yourself, you can lock the server down, effectively making it a single-user asciinema server.

+### Admin contact email

+When setting up a public instance of asciinema server, it's advised to set `CONTACT_EMAIL_ADDRESS` to the email address of the person who manages the server, i.e. you.

+The contact email address is displayed on server's `/about` page, which is linked from the footer.
+Having it lets users of your asciinema server to reach you when facing issues.

+[Here](https://asciinema.org/about) is one on asciinema.org.

 ## Database

 asciinema server utilizes a PostgreSQL database for storing recording metadata